 All the oil products consumed in the country are imported, mainly from Senegal, Ivory Coast, and Niger.

-Oil product prices have been controlled since 2001 because of hikes in international prices; they are revised on a monthly basis according to international prices.
+Oil product prices have been controlled since 2001 because of hikes in international prices.
+They are revised on a monthly basis according to international prices, although the variations in international oil prices are not entirely reflected in motor fuel prices.
 A floating Tax on Petroleum Product Imports (TIPP) applies.
-However, the rise in oil prices, as well as the recent decrease, is not entirely reflected in motor fuel prices.

-In 2018, energy consumption was dominated by biomass, which represented 66% of the total energy consumption, followed by oil with 30% and hydroelectricity and power imports with 4%.
+Energy consumption is still dominated by biomass, which represented 65% of the total energy consumption in 2019 despite a declining share (73% in 2010).
+It is followed by oil with 32% and hydroelectricity and power imports with 2%.